wp-plugins/simple-popup/readme.txt

 Tested up to: 4.0

 A simple, attractive, extremely fast and non annoying pop up box for your WordPress Blog.
-It's power lies in its ease of use.
+Simple's power lies in its ease of use.

 == Description ==
  [vimeo http://vimeo.com/23107662]